JCjincheng/LSTM_for_cryptocurrency_predictions/README.md

-# Random
+# LSTM model on predicting cryptocurrency
-Exploration of predicting cryptocurrecy's up and down on the next period using LSTM model using Python.
+Exploration of predicting cryptocurrency's up and down on the next period using LSTM model using Python.

 requirements.txt: list of required packages.